-The business experience of each of our directors, other than Mr. Stonestreet (whose term as a director will not continue after the annual meeting due to his retirement from the Board), for at least the past five years and the experience, qualifications, attributes, skills and areas of expertise of each such director that further supports his or her service as a director are set forth below.
-Unless otherwise indicated, each such director has held his or her current occupation and employment position for the past five years.
+The business experience of each of our directors and director nominees, other than Mr. McFarland (whose term as a director will not continue after the annual meeting due to his retirement from the Board), for at least the past five years and the experience, qualifications, attributes, skills and areas of expertise of each such individual that further supports his or her service as a director are set forth below.
+Unless otherwise indicated, each such individual has held his or her current occupation and employment position for the past five years.